Linux/Unix internals: x86_64 CFLAGS/CXXFLAGS

 NixOS

-Hardening flags are mentioned here.
+Hardening flags get mentioned here.

 Here are the ones used by default at the time of writing (I verified this by copying the .nix file from this guide and setting NIX_DEBUG = 2; in the pkgs.stdenv.mkDerivation section, then built the package):